kwyse/personal-website/content/posts/grokking-ecs.md

 `shred` revolves around its `Fetch` and `FetchMut` structs.
-These are effectively wrappers for `Ref` and `RefMut` from the standard library, respectively.
+These are effectively wrappers for `Ref` and `RefMut` from the standard library, respectively. `Ref` and `RefMut` are in turn the wrappers for objects contained wihtin a `RefCell` when it is *borrowed*.

+`RefCell`s are used when we want to enforce Rust's borrowing rules at runtime rather than compile time, the rules being, at their core, we can only have one mutable reference to an object at a time, or multiple immutable references to it.
+As such, we can have only have one `FetchMut` reference to a resource at a time, or mutiple `Fetch` ones.
 When we want to read a component, we specify a system with a `Fetch` of that same type.
 We do the same for components we want to modify, but use `FetchMut` for those instead.

 A really ergonomic feature of this API is that you declare the components a system corresponds to with a tuple.
 This allows you to include as many read or